 Refer to the research guide on How to read the MMBW 40ft to the inch detail plans for more information.

 Although these plans are at a larger scale (1:920), and therefore don't generally provide as much information as the detail plans, this series sometimes reveals the construction materials of buildings.

 Other MMBW maps series: The State Library holds examples of several other map series drafted by the MMBW.
 All of the alternate series are at smaller scales than the "detail plans", so they generally provide less detailed information.

-Find MMBW plans in the SLV catalogue: To find relevant maps in the online catalogue, select Maps from the drop-down menu to the right of the search box, and combine the keyword "MMBW" with the names of local suburbs or streets.
+Find MMBW plans in the catalogue: Select Maps from the drop-down menu to the right of the search box and combine the term "MMBW" with the names of local suburbs or streets.
 Using the names of two intersecting streets usually works well.

 From the late 1800s through to the early 1900s land across Victoria, especially in the vicinity of Melbourne, was rapidly being sub-divided and developed, particularly at the height of the land boom of the 1880s.
 To promote sales of these sub-divisions, real estate companies produced bold posters and flyers featuring maps of the lots for sale at upcoming auctions.
 These are what we call "auction plans".

 Most of the Library's auction plans were donated by real estate agencies from their own collections.
 The plans feature suburban areas, (which were typically being developed as Melbourne's train and tram lines were extended), but we do have some auction plans of rural areas.
 Generally the maps on the auction plans concentrate on a very small area, showing the location of the blocks of land that were to be sold, and highlighting some of the most desirable features of the local area, such as the local shops, train stations and public parks.